-2. Build a QuickLog volume using the command vxld\mklog:
+2. Build a QuickLog volume using the command qlogmk:

 '''

-vxld_mklog -g diskgroup vxlog[x] qlog_volume
+glogmk -g diskgroup vxlog[x] glog volume

 '''

 One to four QuickLog volumes must be attached once you have determined the size of your QuickLog device.
 These volumes provide the static storage for the QuickLog device, including the VxFS log records, QuickLog superblocks and QuickLog maps.

-The size of the QuickLog device should be spread out across the one to four QuickLog volumes to be attached (see "QuickLog Load Balancing" for details).
+The size of the QuickLog device can be spread out across the one to four QuickLog volumes to be attached (see "QuickLog Load Balancing" on page 117 for details).

-The command vxld\mklog both writes out the QuickLog volume layout to the volume qlog\volume and attaches the QuickLog volume to the specified QuickLog device.
-Accepted QuickLog device names are vxlog1 through vxlog32.
+The command qlogmk both writes out the QuickLog volume layout to the volume qlog\volume and attaches the QuickLog volume to the specified QuickLog device.
+Acceptable QuickLog device names are vxlog1 through vxlog31.